AN1CO/property-listings/README.md

 ## To Do
 - create a fallback image for when an image is broken/missing
 - implement Styled Components to cut down on use of `style` attribute everywhere
+- create env file for api keys to simulate proper usage (it is a public api, so not a big deal right now)
 - update the contrast on the "Listed" date
+- create a `details` route and clickable cards that directs to page with more info on a specific property